 Universities and businesses typically open at the same time, between 8am and 9am.
 What if colleges begin welcoming students between 10am and 11am?
 This would allow universities to not interfere in the high traffic periods mornings usually bring with them.

 This would limit the time students and faculty spend on the roads.
 It will also enable them to make better use of this wasted time.
 Students will then benefit from this extra time from not being stuck in traffic.

 A small change like this in universities can lead to big changes in the world.
 If colleges around the world begin implementing this small change, roads worldwide will become more organized.
 This solution presents a big opportunity for cities and countries to effectively manage traffic congestions.

 At the end of the day, businesses, colleges, and people themselves will be the most benefited from this solution.
 We will all benefit from having more time on our day by avoiding being stuck in traffic.
 Consequently, we will start to adapt our routines to different time frames and tackle everyday problems through new lenses.

 THE POSITIVE IMPACT OF REDUCING TRAFFIC CONGESTIONS

 Governments will also benefit from this change.
-More than often roads’ conditions suffer from the exceeding vehicle capacity traveling in them on a daily basis.
-This will allow governments to re-direct the money spent on fixing roads, and invest it more urgent necessities.
+More than often road conditions suffer from the exceeding vehicle capacity traveling in them on a daily basis.
+This will allow governments to re-direct the money spent on fixing roads, and invest it in more urgent necessities.

-This picture illustrates what an everyday 8AM traffic in overcrowded cities look like.
+This picture illustrates what everyday 8AM traffic in overcrowded cities looks like.
 There is no way the government can expand these roads by creating more lanes.
 Any “logical” solution is simply unviable, as we need to be very wise when trying to deal with traffic congestions.